oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_container_engine_workload_mapping_module.rst

 ..
 Description

-- Fetches details about a AnalyticsCluster resource in Oracle Cloud Infrastructure
+- This module allows the user to create, update and delete a WorkloadMapping resource in Oracle Cloud Infrastructure
-- DEPRECATED -- please use HeatWave API instead.
-Gets information about the Analytics Cluster.
+- For *state=present*, create the specified workloadMapping for a cluster.

 ..
 Aliases